MicrosoftDocs/SCCMdocs/sccm/apps/deploy-use/packages-and-programs.md

 - “One-off” scripts that do not need to be continually monitored
 - Scripts that run on a recurring schedule and cannot use global evaluation

+> [!TIP]
+> Beginning with 1706 (pre-release) and 1802 (production), Configuration Manager introduce the ability to [run scripts](/sccm/apps/deploy-use/create-deploy-scripts) from the console.
+This may be a better solution for some of the scenarios listed above in place of using the packages and programs feature.

 When you migrate packages from an earlier version of Configuration Manager, you can deploy them in your Configuration Manager hierarchy.
 After migration is complete, the packages appear in the **Packages** node in the **Software Library** workspace.

 You can modify and deploy these packages in the same way you did by using software distribution.
 The **Import Package from Definition Wizard** remains in Configuration Manager to import legacy packages.
 Advertisements are converted to deployments when they are migrated from Configuration Manager 2007 to a Configuration Manager hierarchy.